Hedge fund revival is underway

 The split among these strategies varies tremendously between different funds of funds.
 John Angell, chief operating officer of Man Group’s fund-of-fund business, says that its offering is skewed towards equity hedged, global macro and low-geared relative value.
 Event-driven strategies and managed futures have a lower weight.

-By contrast, Omar Kodmani, chief investment officer of the fund-of-fund manger Permal, says its portfolio focuses on broad liquid strategies—which for the firm encompasses macro, fixed income and equity-related strategies.
+By contrast, Omar Kodmani, chief investment officer of the fund-of-fund manager Permal, says its portfolio focuses on broad liquid strategies—which for the firm encompasses macro, fixed income and equity-related strategies.

 “This has been our hallmark since we started more than 30 years ago and these are strategies that work through time, unlike others that work only in limited market environments,” he says.